NOW HIRING CONCESSIONAIRES | Check Out Our Job Openings ››

 On this remarkable day, February 1, in the year 1960, four college freshmen changed American history.
-This film depicts Ezell Blair, David Richmond, Franklin McCain and Joseph McNeil (the “Greensboro Four”) as they began a sit-in at a Woolworth’s lunch counter in North Carolina.
+This film depicts Ezell Blair, David Richmond, Franklin McCain and Joseph McNeil—the “Greensboro Four”—as they began a sit-in at a Woolworth’s lunch counter in Greensboro, North Carolina.
 The restaurant refused service to patrons of color.
 This demonstration is considered one of the pivotal moments in the American civil rights movement.
 In the film, protesters recount how the idea for the sit-in grew out of their late-night talks in campus dorms, and how the decision to act changed their lives and history forever.

-Curriculum Connections: History, Government, Visual Literacy, Contextual Relevancy, Critical Response, Culture
+Curriculum Connections: Documentary Film, Visual Literacy, Contextual Relevance, Critical Response, History, Government, Civics, Geography

-All Durham Public Schools (DPS) reservations will be made by the school-designated Arts Liaison.
+All Durham Public Schools reservations will be made by the school-designated Arts Liaison.
 The Arts Liaison was appointed by each school principal to coordinate this effort.
 Please contact your principal for further action.
-Please note: We received funding specifically for a limited number of complimentary tickets for Durham Public Schools students to attend Arts Discovery Educational Series performances.
-Once the complimentary ticket limit is reached, DPS will be responsible for paying $6/ticket for additional tickets..

 Online reservations end five days prior to a performance date.
 Please email us for availability at firstname.lastname@example.org.

 This performance has the option to add on a Durham Arts Council Creative Arts in Public and Private Schools Program (CAPS) workshop or residency.